 As if travelling with kids weren’t stressful enough, right?

 Before you take a look at the infographic, here are the things you need for the safe transport of your car seat. :)

 Using packing peanuts is completely optional!
 But everything else + your own car seat’s cardboard box is needed!
 If you don’t have your car seat box from when you bought the seat, you can get them some places

 As for a size guide, you are looking at a rough approximate:

 ERF seat box: 70x50x70

-Please note that I can not by any means guarantee that your car seat would never be broken when sent.
-The cargo is handled by human beings after all.
+Please note that I can not by any means guarantee that your car seat would never be damaged when sent.
+The cargo is handled by human beings, after all.
 However, what I can do is share with you what is considered the safest way to package it for travel.
 After all – car seats leave the factories, then get sent worldwide to the retailers and so forth.

 The car seat you ordered online, has already travelled a bit before it came to your door.
 It already did some travelling before it came to the shop as well, but at least by following this guide, you can safely say you took all the correct steps to ensure its arrival was without issues.